A path to lower-risk painkillers: Newly-discovered drug target paves way for alternatives to morphine

 ANN ARBOR, Mich. - For patients managing cancer and other chronic health issues, painkillers such as morphine and Vicodin are often essential for pain relief.
 The body's natural tendency to develop tolerance to these medications, however, often requires patients to take higher doses -- increasing risks of harmful side effects and dependency.

-Now, new research from the University of Michigan Health System and a major pharmaceutical company has identified a novel approach to moderate and severe pain therapy that paves the way for lower dosage painkillers.
+Now, new research from the University of Michigan and a major pharmaceutical company has identified a novel approach to moderate and severe pain therapy that paves the way for lower dosage painkillers.
 The findings appear in Proceedings of the National Academy of Sciences of the United States of America.

 Drugs such as hydrocodone (the main ingredient of Vicodin) and oxycodone (Oxycontin) are often the best options for the treatment of moderate to severe pain for patients facing medical conditions ranging from a wisdom tooth extraction to cancer.
 The drugs bind to specific molecules (opioid receptors) on nerve cells in the brain and spinal cord to prevent the feeling of pain.